dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 ~~~~~
 {: #fig-server-side-relay-no-agg title="Server-Side Relay without Aggregation"}

-In the context of relays, sessions are established between elements and may
+In the context of relays, sessions are established directly between peer DOTS
-not be end to end.
-In spite of this distinction a method must exist to
+agents and may not be end to end.
+In spite of this distinction a method must
-uniquely identify the originating DOTS client.
-The relay should identify
+exist to uniquely identify the originating DOTS client.
+The relay should
-itself as such to any clients or servers it interacts with.
+identify itself as such to any clients or servers it interacts with.
 Greater
 abstraction by way of additional layers of relays may introduce undesired
-complexity in regard to authentication and authorization and should be
+complexity in regard to authentication and authorization and should be avoided.
-avoided.

 Components {#components}